PyCQA/redbaron/docs/tuto.rst

     red[1].value = "'Hello World!'"
     red

+Notice that this also works with complex attributes like the body of a function.
+Here RedBaron makes a lot of effort to correctly format your input so you can pass it pretty much anything:

+.. ipython:: python

+    red = RedBaron("def a():\n    pass")
+    red[0].value = "1 + 1"
+    red  # correctly indented
+    red[0].value = "\n\n\n           stuff\n"
+    red  # again

+And this works too for more complex situations where the node is indented and followed by another node and can't break the indentation of this other node and other low level details that you don't want to hear about (but if you whish too, this is detailed in the full documentation).

 And *voilà*, you can't get easier than that.
 You can also pass RedBaron node objects (or FST) that you have obtain is some way or another, for example by using :file:`.copy()`: